grafana/agent/docs/developer/release/2-update-version-in-code.md

 # Update Version in Code

-This Action will typically follow [Create Release Branch](./create-release-branch.md) or if it is time to start a Stable Release or Patch Release.

 The codebase must be updated to reference the upcoming release tag whenever a new release is being made.

 ## Release Version

-The release version prefix was previously determined in [Create Release Branch](./create-release-branch.md).
+The release version prefix was previously determined in [Create Release Branch](./1-create-release-branch.md).
 The `[release version]` is defined as follows.

 - Release Candidate Version (RCV)